KDE/documentation-docs-kdenlive-org/tips_and_tricks/useful_info/insert_overwrite_advanced_timeline_editing.rst

       Clip region overwrote parts of the timeline

-   Finally press the :kbd:`B` shortcut, or click the Overwrite Clip Zone toolbar button |timeline-overwrite|, or use :menuselection:`Menu --> Timeline --> Insertion --> Overwrite Clip Zone in Timeline`.
+   Finally press the :kbd:`B` shortcut, or click the Overwrite Clip Zone toolbar button |timeline-overwrite|, or use :menuselection:`Menu --> Sequence --> Insertion --> Overwrite Clip Zone in Timeline`.

    .. rst-class:: clear-both